Raed-Ashraf/ML-CIFAR10-Image-Classification/README.md

 Here you can find a video in which I use the model to predict some downloaded images >> [Video](https://drive.google.com/file/d/1J2_zClI6QuKE2RHVJytQnB7GrCrlfKr4/view?usp=sharing)

 ## Comments
-As you can notice that using openCV to read and resize image is leading to a different output with using Image PIL.
-In this project, using Image PIL comes up with better predictions.
+As you can notice that using openCV to read and resize image is leading to a different output with using Image from PIL.
+In this project, using Image from PIL comes up with better predictions.